maorhan/maorhan.github.io/_pages/cv.md

 ======
 * Doctor of Philosophy in Work & Organizational Psychology, Tilburg University, NL
 * Master of Education in Education Policy, Organization & Leadership, University of Illinois Urbana-Champaign, USA
+* Master of Liberal Arts in Industrial-Organizational Psychology - Harvard University, USA
 * Master of Science in Psychology - Northumbria University, UK
 * Master of Science in Management – Vrije Universiteit Brussel, Solvay Business School, BE
 * Master of Business Administration in Marketing & Finance – DePaul University Chicago, Kellstadt Graduate School of Business, USA